 This is the Köse family who lives in both Germany and Turkey.
 In October 2020, their daughter Yagmur Tuana had a grand mal seizure at night.
-At about 5:30 in the morning, the bed shook heavily.
-Arzu looked at her daughter and thought she was joking because she was moaning so much.
+At about 5:30 in the morning, the bed began shaking heavily.
+Arzu looked at her daughter and thought she was clowning around because she was moaning so much.
 She turned on the light and was shocked.
-She saw that her daughter’s eyes were rolling away and she couldn’t breathe.
-She was completely cramped and shaking.
-She suddenly became frightened and reacted instinctively.
-Fortunately, Arzu her mother was also with her and together they put 10-year-old Yagmur in the shower until she came to.
-In retrospect, she doesn’t know if her daughter has had seizures before because she always slept in a different room.
+She saw that her daughter’s eyes were rolling, and she could not breathe.
+She was completely cramped and was shaking.
+Suddenly she became frightened and reacted instinctively.
+Fortunately, Arzu’s mother was with her and together they put 10 year old Yagmur in the shower until she recovered.
+In retrospect, she does not know if her daughter has had seizures before because she always slept in a different room.

 Father Musa, mother Arzu, daughter Yagmur Tuana and son Toprak

 Arzu entrusted her daughter to the treatment of Dr Bosch in Fürth where she was well cared for.
 They went through the classic diagnosis and treatment process: first an awake EEG (epileptic waves visible), then a sleep-deprived EEG (epileptic waves more extreme) plus an MRI which indicated that the epilepsy is “benign.”
 According to current medical science, she could grow out of it by puberty.
 However, after the MRI a shadow was discovered, which is unusual.
 If Yagmur does not outgrow her epilepsy, it could possibly be related to the shadow.
 This will only become clear in a few years.